 A continuación se identifica a la persona nombrada por la agencia para las adaptaciones razonables (DRA) y al Coordinador de la Ley sobre Estadounidenses con Discapacidades (Coordinador de ADA).
 Esta persona podrá proporcionarle información y formularios para solicitar adaptaciones razonables y para presentar una queja por la negación de solicitudes de adaptación.

-Nombre de la DRA y del Coordinador de ADA: Shawna McDaniel, Director of NYS DOL DEOD
+Nombre de la DRA y del Coordinador de ADA: Melissa Quesada, Chief Diversity Officer, NYS DOL Office of Diversity, Equity and Inclusion

 Información de contacto de la DRA y del Coordinador de ADA: Phone (518) 457-1984

-Nombre del sustituto de la DRA y del Coordinador de ADA: Selica Y. Grant, Chief Diversity Officer, NYSDOL Office of Diversity, Inclusion, Compliance, and Ethics (DICE)
+Nombre del sustituto de la DRA y del Coordinador de ADA: Sonia Mayta, Equal Opportunity Specialist 2, NYSDOL Office of Diversity, Equity and Inclusion

 Información de contacto del sustituto de la DRA y del Coordinador de ADA: (518) 457-1984